Basic-Data-Infrastructure/bdi-stack/doc/connector-forward-proxy.md

 - Internal traffic is unencrypted.

-  In this approach, it is impossible to encrypt traffic between the client and the proxy, so both must be in a trusted network.
+  In this approach, it is impossible to encrypt traffic between the client and the proxy, so both must be in a trusted or private network.

 ### Connector API